kiweed/anavaro/README.md

       -form for mass addition of medals

   TO DO:
-    - Make sure there is no duplicating medals
+    -Make sure there is no duplicating medals
-    - form for editing of medals
+    -form for editing of medals
-    - Make manual edit form for admins
+    -Make manual edit form for admins
-    - Do ACL configuration for admin/mod level
+    -Do ACL configuration for admin/mod level